-WebAuthn, Web Authentication: An API for accessing Public Key Credentials Level 1, is a W3C Recommendation released in March 2019.
+WebAuthn, Web Authentication: An API for accessing Public Key Credentials, is a W3C Recommendation.
+W3C released Level 1 in March 2019 and the updated Level 2 in April 2021.
 It defines creation and use of strong, attested, scoped, public key-based credentials by web applications.
 It is very similar to the Universal 2nd Factor (U2F) standard, but extended and customized for online services.

 Security devices with WebAuthn support allow you to use two-factor authentication more easily since they contain a secret key that provides a second factor only by pressing the device’s button.
 They can also be used as a single factor in some cases, storing your credentials for you.